Need Help? Give us a call.

 A sample timeline might be:

-Alternative lenders do still look for good credit scores (~600+) and time-in-business (about a year), but there’s a bit of flexibility here that could work toward your advantage.
+Some alternative lenders even provide same-day business loans.
+Alternative lenders do still look for good credit scores (~600+) and time-in-business (about a year), but offer flexibility that could work to your advantage.

 More SBA loans are issued as term loans, but you might also be considering applying for an SBA line of credit, too.
 Or, even if you haven’t looked at a business line of credit, you might want to—especially if you want open options for the future of how you can use your business loan.
 Business lines of credit from online lenders are some of the fastest ways you can get business financing in hand, and also have some of the lowest barriers for qualification.
 (Some lenders don’t even look at your credit score.)